 This assumption provides the rate at which the edge probability q_n needs to approach zero.
 It also states that the prior on the space of the $2^{\binom{p_n}{2}}$ possible models places zero mass on unrealistically large models.
-Note that q_n approaches zero more slowly than in Cao, Khare and Ghosh (2019b), which helps avoid potential computation limitations, such as the simulation results always favoring the most sparse model.
-This assumption also states that the MRF prior on the space of the 2^{p_n} possible models places zero mass on unrealistically large models

-(see similar assumptions in Shin, Bhattacharya and Johnson (2018) and Narisetty and He (2014) in the context of regression).
+Note that q_n approaches zero more slowly than in Cao et al. (2019c), which helps avoid potential computation limitations, such as the simulation results always favoring the most sparse model.
+This assumption also states that the MRF prior on the space of the 2^{p_n} possible models places zero mass on unrealistically large models (see similar assumptions in Shin et al. (2018) and Narisetty and He (2014) in the context of regression).